Agenda

 That:

+of a fine along with orders for remediation and/or revegetation.
 2. The General Manager engage with our local member, the Hon.
 Anthony Roberts, neighbouring Mayors, State Members of Parliament, and LGNSW to collectively lobby the State Government for increased penalties for these types of environmental crimes.

 Councillor David Brooks-Horn